 - 8.1 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to: - understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success and achievement. - 8.2 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives; we differentiate work appropriately, and we use assessment to inform the next stage of learning. - 8.3 Individual Education Plans, which employ a small-steps approach, feature significantly in the provision that we make in the school.
+Lessons have clear learning objectives; we differentiate work appropriately, and we use assessment to inform the next stage of learning. - 8.3 The graduated response using an Assess, Plan, Do, Review strategy employs a small-steps approach ensuring pupils have targets to meet their personal needs.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
-All children on an EHC plan or SEN record of need have an IEP. - 8.4 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
+All children on an EHC plan or SEN record of need have an APDR plan. - 8.4 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 Wherever possible, we do not withdraw children from the classroom.
 There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.